tlorien/Kei-Truck-Van-and-Car-Manuals/manuals/Subaru/Sambar/2009/GBD-TT2/diagnostics.md

 - In addition, a fail-safe function is installed to ensure a minimum level of driving performance in the event that the vehicle is unable to drive due to sensor failure.
 - The OBD system installed in vehicles with this type of engine complies with JOBD regulations.
 The OBD system monitors for failures of the components and systems described in the "Engine section" that affect emissions.

 - When the system detects a malfunction, the engine warning light comes on.
-At the same time that the engine warning light comes on or flashes, the DTC and engine freeze frame status are stored in the on-board computer.
+At the same time that the engine warning light comes on or flashes, the [(DTC) table](#6-diagnostic-code-dtc-list) and engine freeze frame status are stored in the on-board computer.
 - When the OBD system detects a malfunction, it stores engine status data (engine load, engine coolant temperature, fuel trim, engine RPM, vehicle speed, etc.) in the freeze frame in the on-board computer.

-The stored freeze frame engine status data will be maintained until the DTC is cleared, but the freeze frame
+The stored freeze frame engine status data will be maintained until the [(DTC) table](#6-diagnostic-code-dtc-list) is cleared, but the freeze frame

 ● If a fuel trim or misfire malfunction is detected while the engine status data in the frame is being maintained, it will be overwritten with the engine status data 4 in the freeze frame related to fuel trim or misfire.

-If the malfunction does not occur again within three consecutive drive cycles, the engine warning light will go off but the DTC will remain in the on-board computer.
+If the malfunction does not occur again within three consecutive drive cycles, the engine warning light will go off but the [(DTC) table](#6-diagnostic-code-dtc-list) will remain in the on-board computer.
 - When diagnosing vehicle malfunctions, connect the Subaru Select Monitor to the vehicle.

 #### B: Preparation Tools